Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 As it says, don't delete it.
 It is necessary for some stuff related to playing audio in Match Pairs.
 This card is suspended by default, to avoid confusing people.

+# If you find any bugs or if you have any feature requests, here: https://github.com/Vilhelm-Ian/Interactive_And_Randomize_Anki_Note_Types/issues/new

 ___